juned352/Delta-demo/README.md

 # Delta-demo
-This is Demo for Git and GitHub class
+This is Demo for Git and GitHub class.